 Chatbots are rapidly growing in popularity.
-Opus Research predicts that by 2021, 4.5 billion dollars will have been invested in chatbots.
+Opus Research predicts that in this year, 4.5 billion dollars will have been invested in chatbots.
 Businesses from all industries are turning to this technology to provide better service, optimize their sales processes, and adopt a more conversational approach to marketing.

 In this guide, we’ll dig into what chatbots really are and how they can help your business.
 We’ll look at some key features, the main benefits, and how to start building a chatbot of your own.

 Let’s begin by looking at what exactly chatbots are, and how they work.